Fish stocking: Stocking today

 In Pennsylvania alone, the PA Fish & Boat Commission is scheduled to stock 4,398,227 trout (brook, brown, and rainbows) into its streams and lakes in 2019.
 Also in 2019, Lake Ontario, one of the five Great Lakes, is projected to receive 2,767,660 stocked salmon and trout.
 According to data by state agencies, in 2004 roughly 1.7 billion fish were stocked across the United States.
 With 104 different species of fish stocked, a total of 43.65 million pounds of fish were released, primarily in the Western states.
 In the US, common species that are currently stocked for sport include trout, bass, salmon, muskellunge, walleye, and several species of panfish.

 Before being released into rivers, lakes, ponds, and occasionally oceans across the country, fish are raised in a fish hatchery.
-Just like humans have a demand for groceries, anglers have a demand for fish.
 When the supply is running low in a given body of water, fish are transported from hatcheries in a large water tank or airplane to their respective locations.
 The costs associated with stocking are typically covered by angler associations, commercial fishermen, state fish and game agencies, and at times government subsidies; today, most stocking is conducted by state fish and game departments.

 Radinger et al., 2023 conducted large-scale experiments across 20 lakes, to systematically test the effects of stocking fish compared to habitat-based interventions (i.e. creating shallow zones and adding coarse woody habitats).
 Over a period of six years, they closely monitored the fish population response in each lake.
 The study revealed that species-focused fish stocking was completely unsuccessful and demonstrated the potential for ecosystem-based management to better meet conservation goals.